cevv13/form-ajax-submit/Readme.md

 ### 1. Composer

-Add to the composer of your project
+Add to the composer of your project mediante

 ```console
 composer require cevv13/form-ajax-submit